 To fund projects identified by these plans, the legislature created a new flood financial assistance fund and charged the TWDB with administering the fund.
 The Texas Infrastructure Resiliency Fund, as approved by Texas voters in November 2019, is being used to finance the preparation of these plans and will also be used to finance flood-related projects.
-Communities who identify future projects aimed at flood mitigation could be eligible for financial assistance in the form of grants from the TWDB if the projects are listed in this Regional Flood Plan.
+Communities who identify future projects aimed at flood mitigation could be eligible for financial assistance through grants from the TWDB if the projects are listed in this Regional Flood Plan.
+The 87th Texas Legislature provided additional funds for amending the regional flood plan with additional outreach and evaluation of potential projects to be included in the plan.